timescale/docs/promscale/manage-data/retention.md

 set a default data retention period, and override the default on a per-metric basis.

-A maintenance job periodically removes metric data that it outside the defined retention period.
+A maintenance job periodically removes metric data that is outside the defined retention period.
 The maintenance job is automatically scheduled in TimescaleDB version 2.0 and higher using the job scheduling function.
 If you are using an earlier version of TimescaleDB, you can use `cron` or a similar scheduling tool